SimonErnesto/SDT_Bayesian_models/README.md

 <p>The present repository contains codes for data simulation and analysis for three signal detection theory (SDT) analyses assessed in a Bayesian workflow manner. </p>

 <p>
-These repositories were of great help:
+These resources were of great help:
 <p>
 1) https://github.com/junpenglao/Bayesian-Cognitive-Modeling-in-Pymc3
 </p>